Best Cheap Eats: 20 Restaurants in Bern for Foodies on a Budget

 From the Kleine and Grosse Schanze to the terrace outside the Parliament Building and the Marzili pool, Bern is full of beautiful spots where you can enjoy a take-away lunch outdoors.
 These places beat the rest of the field with very attractively priced menus.

 Situated on Brunngasse, this little gem is hidden in a former garage and will more than satisfy everyone who can’t get enough of authentic Chinese food.
 Perhaps “hidden” isn’t exactly the right word, because Tong Fong is a well-known destination for fans and connoisseurs alike who want to pick up mouth-watering wok dishes for lunch.
-There is only seating for very few diners, but the splendid Münsterplattform (Cathedral Platform) is right around the corner, and the sweet-and-sour chicken or spicy noodles with vegetables can be savored on a park bench or on the lush grass with a grand view of the Matte district, the Aare river and the Alps.
+There is only seating for very few diners, but the splendid Münsterplattform (Minster terrace) is right around the corner, and the sweet-and-sour chicken or spicy noodles with vegetables can be savored on a park bench or on the lush grass with a grand view of the Matte district, the Aare river and the Alps.